dart-archive/www.dartlang.org/src/site/docs/pub-package-manager/index.markdown

 <!-- TODO(rnystrom): Use a real package here when we have one. -->

-You specify your package's dependencies in the pubspec, like so:
+You specify your package's dependencies in the pubspec file immediately after your package name.
+For example:

 {% highlight yaml %}
+name: my_app
 dependencies:
   handle_stache:
     git: git://github.com/munificent/handle_stache.git